-All children will be brought in from the courtyard at 3:10pm.
+All children will be brought to the Front Office from their outside location at 3:10pm.
 Please notify the Front Office if you are running late to pick up your child.

-If you are not able to pick up your child by 3:30pm, they will be placed in the Extended Care Program until you are able to pick them up and you will be charged the usual extended care rate.
+If you are not able to pick up your child by 3:30pm, they will be placed in the Front Office waiting area until you are able to pick them up.